 - Wash the tomatoes and make a superficial cross cut on the opposite side of the stems.

 - Drop the tomatoes in abundant boiling water (enough to cover them).
 Remove from the water when the peel starts to come off.
 Let the tomatoes cool down to room temperature.

 - Peel the tomatoes by pinching them on the stem side with your thumb and index finger.
 Squeeze the tomatoes to extract the seeds, catch into a separate clean bowl.

 - Strain the seeds to get all the juice you can.

 - In a heavy saucepan boil the cinnamon and star anise in two cups of water until the water becomes lightly colored.
-Add the tomatoes, tomato juice, sugar and raisins.
+Add the tomatoes, tomato juice, sugar, raisins and salt.